Domestic Abuse (DA) - Referral Process

 Initial DA Assessment

-1. Meets with the client to determine if the client is a victim/survivor of DA, and the client is or has been in a DA relationship that precludes successful participation in Welfare-to-Work (WTW) activities.
+1. Meets with the client to determine if the client is a victim/survivor of DA, and that the client is or has been in a DA relationship that precludes successful participation in WTW activities.

 Timed-Out Individual (Extenders)

-• Safety Net Case: The first of the month following the month verifications are received is the begin date, and the end date is up to three full months later.
+• Safety Net Case: The first of the month following the month verifications are received is the begin date, and the end date is three full months later.

-• Family re-applying for cash aid: The date of re-application, or date verification is provided, whichever is later, is considered the begin date and the end date is up to three full months later.
+• Family re-applying for cash aid: The date of re-application, or date verification is provided, whichever is later, is considered the begin date and the end date is three full months later.

 • Based on client circumstances, the begin date may be retroactive up to three months.